RAF Chapel: History

+What is now the RAF Chapel was the original burial site of Lord Protector Oliver Cromwell in 1658.
+Cromwell was disinterred in 1661, after the Stuart Restoration, when his corpse was ritually hung from the gallows at Tyburn, where it was finally buried.

 The chapel received extensive bomb damage during the Battle of Britain in 1940 and its Tudor glass windows were blown out at the same time.
 A hole made in the stonework has been preserved and covered with glass.
 The Dean of Westminster was approached early in 1943 by Mr. N. Viner-Brady who suggested the idea of a memorial to The Few and Dean Labilliere chose a small chapel as suitable for the purpose.
 Marshal of the Royal Air Force Lord Trenchard and Air Chief Marshal Sir Hugh Dowding headed a committee to raise funds for the furnishing of this chapel and for a stained glass window, the Battle of Britain memorial window, which was unveiled by King George VI on 10 July 1947.

 Subsequently, the Battle of Britain Roll of Honour was placed in the chapel.
 It contains the names of the 1,497 pilots and aircrew killed or mortally wounded during the Battle of Britain.
 Illuminated by calligrapher Daisy Alcock, the original work was paid for by Captain Bruce Ingram.
 It is paraded annually during the Service of Thanksgiving and Rededication on Battle of Britain Sunday.

 The ashes of Trenchard (1956) and Dowding (1970) were interred in the chapel.
 Notable RAF officers buried elsewhere are commemorated by memorials, e.g. "Bomber" Harris, the man who led RAF Bomber Command during much of the Second World War.

 A tradition has grown that the remaining Battle of Britain veterans and their families hold their own, private service in the chapel prior to the Service of Thanksgiving and Rededication on Battle of Britain Sunday.